Learning Unbound is about tapping into the

 At Learning Unbound, we believe this kind of either/or thinking - putting learning experiences into boxes based on discipline or context - creates unnecessary limits around what is possible for educators and learners.

-Learning Unbound envisions a world where ALL learning experiences are learner-centered AND authentic AND rigorous AND fun.
-Whether the experience is a one-hour art museum field trip, a week-long Zoo summer camp, a semester-long history unit, or a professional development workshop for science educators, leaners are engaged, successful, inspired, and ready to apply their learning in the wider world.
+Learning Unbound envisions a world where all learning experiences are learner-centered AND authentic AND rigorous AND fun.
+Whether the experience is a one-hour art museum field trip, a week-long zoo summer camp, a semester-long history unit, or a professional development workshop for science educators, leaners are engaged, supported, inspired, and ready to apply their learning in the wider world.

 Guiding Principles

-Not only are all humans capable of learning, but learning is core to human nature.
-When we find the intersection where interests meet strengths, novelty meets experience, challenge meets motivation, opportunities meet abilities, and comfort zones meet a sense of adventure, we find unbound possibility for learners (AKA humans).
+• Learning is core to human nature.
+Not only are all humans capable of learning, we do it without even trying!
+When we find the intersection where interests meet strengths, novelty meets experience, challenge meets purpose, opportunities meet abilities, and comfort zones meet a sense of adventure, we find unbound possibility for learners (AKA humans).

-Learning is unhelpfully bound by contextual and disciplinary siloes.
-Learning has been divided by age groups (PreK-12, higher ed, adult learners, etc.), systems (in school, out of school, professional, etc.), and subjects (social sciences, math, visual art, economics, etc.) to keep things tidy.
-In reality, there is no science without humanities.
-There isn’t a way to engage a middle schooler that wouldn’t also work for a PhD student.
-There isn’t a way to get a high school student to go outside their comfort zone that wouldn’t also work for a lawyer taking an improv class.
-When we put bounds around how learning experiences can look and feel for x learners in y system working on z subject, we put bounds around what is possible for learners to achieve.
-When we keep subjects in siloes, we put bounds around learners’ abilities to connect to content in ways that are meaningful to them, and bounds around educators’ opportunities to breathe new life into their practice.
+• Learning is unhelpfully bound by contextual and disciplinary siloes.
+Learning has been divided by age groups (PreK-12, higher ed, adult learners, etc.), contexts (in school, out of school, professional, etc.), and subjects (humanities, math, visual art, science, etc.) to keep things tidy.
+In reality, these domains form more of a 3-dimensional Venn diagram than distinct, self-contained categories.
+When we put bounds around how learning experiences can look and feel for x learners in y context working on z subject, we put bounds around what is possible for learners to achieve; bounds around how they see themselves and their world; and bounds around educators’ agency to breathe new life into their practice.

-Connection is where the magic happens.
+• Connection is where the magic happens.
 When people and things come together to create something greater than the sum of their parts.
-Learning happens when new ideas are connected to existing ideas to create broader, deeper understandings about the world.
+Learning happens when new ideas are connected to existing ones, to create broader, deeper understandings about the world.
 Innovation happens when collaborators connect to create something beyond any of their individual visions.
-Simple metal beams are connected to create the Eiffel Tower.
 Connection can be a balm, as when we feel seen by others; or it can be electric as when an epiphany opens up a new world of possibility.
-LU strives to facilitate connection in all its magical forms among people and ideas.
+LU strives to facilitate connection, in all its magical forms, among people and ideas.